squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 This page details the publicly available tactics used to overcome at least some of this and allow caching of a lot of youtube.com content.
 Be advised this demonstrated configuration has a mixed success rate, it works for some but others have reported it strangely not working at all.

-Each configuration action is detailed with its reason and effect so if you find one that wrong or missing please let us know.
+Each configuration action is detailed with its reason and effect so if you find one that is wrong or missing please let us know.

 == Partial Solution ==